Submitted names are contributed by users of this website. The accuracy of these name definitions cannot be guaranteed.

 meaning "one who is initiated", ultimately from दीक्षा (dīkṣā)

-"initiation, dedication".
-It was historically used to refer to teachers and scholars of the Brahmin caste.
+meaning "initiation, dedication".
+The term was historically used to refer to teachers and scholars of the Brahmin caste.

 A surname historically used in southern Italy, possibly derived from the Italian "dell avvio" meaning "of the beginning."